A. Run PCIbex Locally

 │ └── 99991111.bak

-Put your combine_penn.py file just outside that folder as this:
+Put your combine_penn.py file just outside that folder:

 ├── combine_penn.py